Building a Hive Plugin

 Chain-hash integrity mechanism

-// file_hash = SHA-256(file_content)
+// checksum = SHA-256(sql_content)

-// chain_hash = SHA-256(previous_chain_hash || file_hash)
+// chain_hash = SHA-256(previous_chain_hash || checksum)

-// Store: (filename, file_hash, chain_hash, applied_at)
+// Store: (name, checksum, chain_hash, applied_at) in schema_history

 //